marafiq/adnanrafiq/blog/explore-asp-net6-fundamentals/index.md

 The word Host will repeatedly appear in the post so let's briefly understand what it means?

 ## What is Host?
-The Host is a container which offers rich built-in services such as Dependency Injection, Configuration, Logging, Host Services and others.
-The NET 6 offers Generic DefaultHost which can be configured to handle the activities as per your use case.
-Two major variations of the Host are:
+The Web Host is a builder which offers rich built-in services such as Dependency Injection, Configuration, Logging, Host Services and others.
-- Console Host - CLI based applications.
-- Web Host - Web API & Applications.

 Think of it as Airbnb Host who keeps the property ready to serve when the guests arrive.
 The property offers a different set of services and allows you to bring your own services.
-The lifetime of such services depends upon the contract, which the Host controls.
+The .NET 6 offers a WebHost Builder `var builder = WebApplication.CreateBuilder(args)` which configures the defaults for you.
+One notable default is that Configuration are read and are available.

 <!--truncate-->

 ~~~csharp title="Basic Host Example : Create, configure, build, and run the Host"